 Prototyping and Product Development

-The Productivity and Innovation Centre at NAIT features solutions for business innovation that include product testing, technology adoption, training and certifications, productivity and innovation, applied research, and industry conferences and events.
+The Productivity and Innovation Centre at NAIT features solutions for business innovation that includes product testing, technology adoption, training and certifications, productivity and innovation, applied research, and industry conferences and events.
 Red Deer College now has a Technology Access Centre.
 If you have an IRAP approved project you can get up to 20 hours of their time, plus materials and machine time, for $250.
 An example of a project is producing CAD drawings followed by 3D printing.

 Two groups that may be useful to you as you develop your product on the cloud are Cybera and CANARIEIf you are exploring the use of artificial intelligence in your business, you should connect with amii.

 Mentoring and Money

-Alberta Women Entrepreneurs (aWe) is dedicated to enabling women to build successful businesses.
-AWE provides unique programs and services to women at all stages of business through advising, financing, mentoring and network development.
+Alberta Women Entrepreneurs (aWe) is dedicated to enabling women to build successful businesses, providing unique programs and services to women at all stages of business through advising, financing, mentoring and network development.

 Futurpreneur is a national organization that provides financing (loan program) and mentoring for entrepreneurs between the ages of 18-39.